mann27/News24x7-Client/README.md

 # News24x7
-front-end app for the project created using react.js.
+Front-end app for the project created using react.js.

 The back-end code and API's for the project are at https://github.com/mann27/News24x7-Server